• Christmas Fort

 Explore the casemate bunkers, learn how to handle a cannon and find out how the artillerymen ate and relaxed, and round your visit off by enjoying the magnificent views from the terrace and winding down on the return journey aboard the Tourist Boat.

-*Under 12s, students up to 25 years old, Carné Joven and Carné Joven + holders, unemployed, pensioners, retirees, disabled, large families (2 or more adults + 2 or more children aged under 12), “familia numerosa” card holders and groups of 20 or more.
+*Children under 12 years old, students up to 25 years old, Youth Card and Card Young people +, unemployed, pensioners, retirees, disabled, family (2 or more adults + 2 or more children under 12 years of age), large family card and groups of 20 people or more.

-Free entry:
+Free entrance:

-• Children aged under 3.
+• Children under 3 years old.

 • Official tourist guides.

-• Members of the Club Cartagena Puerto de Culturas (except activities).
+• Members of the Cartagena Puerto de Culturas Club (except activities).

-* In order to benefit from the free and reduced entry rate, visitors must buy their ticket at the reception desk with valid and current documents.
+* To benefit from the reduced or free rate, visitors must purchase their ticket at the box office with valid and current documentation.

 **During temporary exhibitions or special activities, ticket prices may be modified.